 The surname Venus was first found in Kent where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed and from Venoix, in Calvados in Normandy.
 The family name was first referenced in the year 1314 when John Venesoun held lands.

 Early History of the Venus family

-Another 144 words (10 lines of text) covering the years 1334, 1455, and 1487 are included under the topic Early Venus History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Venus research.
+Another 72 words (5 lines of text) covering the years 1334, 1455, and 1487 are included under the topic Early Venus History in all our PDF Extended History products and printed products wherever possible.

 Venus Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Venison, Veness, Venes, Venis, Venus, Vennison, Venoix and many more.

 Early Notables of the Venus family (pre 1700)